aramai-net/json-schema-visualizer/README.md

 A free, lightweight tool to **load, explore, and understand JSON Schema visually**.
 Import a schema (file, URL, or paste), render it as an interactive graph, and navigate through nested structures with search, breadcrumbs, and a details panel.

+This visualizer started as a component inside our modeling platform, [CoreModels](https://www.aramai.net/products/coremodels), and we decided to open it up as a free standalone tool for the community.
+We’re actively improving it and would love your feedback and contributions to make this the best JSON Schema visualization tool out there.
+If you spot issues, have feature ideas, or want to help shape the roadmap, please open issues, share suggestions, or contribute improvements.

 <img width="1920" height="912" alt="screencapture-aramai-net-products-json-schema-visualization-2026-02-03-17_40_08" src="https://github.com/user-attachments/assets/1540f19e-438f-44d0-b2e8-307ac8766799" />